 Sound Control Doors

-We manufacture our line of IsoDoor in-house at our facility in Boise, Idaho.
+We manufacture our line of IsoDoors in-house at our facility in Boise, Idaho.
 These soundproof interior doors are entirely custom and built to order to be used in a variety of room types.
-Our testing is extensive and accurate providing STC ratings from 30 up to 63 with tests for single doors and communicating doors available.
+Our testing is extensive and accurate providing STC ratings from 37 up to 63 with tests for single doors and communicating doors available.
 Our sound isolation doors are sold direct from us, the manufacturer, usually saving our customers up to $800 compared to traditional distributor models used by other manufacturers.

 Which door is right for my project?

 The sound isolation doors required for your project will depend on your ultimate goals and the construction of the wall in which you intend to install the door.
-For a standard wall with no isolation products, the IsoDoor Basic will be your best option.
-For a wall with Green Glue Compound, mass loaded vinyl, resilient channel, or staggered stud walls, the IsoDoor would be your best option.
-For a wall with resilient clips or double stud framing, the IsoDoor HD would be your best option.
+For a standard wall with no isolation products or products with limited performance like resilient channel or MLV, the IsoDoor V will be your best option.
+For a wall with Green Glue Compound, resilient channel with multiple layers of drywall, or staggered stud walls, the IsoDoor would be your better option.
+For a wall with resilient clips or double stud framing, the IsoDoor HD/HD LF would be your best option.

 What are the differences between each door?

-Most often used in offices, vocal booths, bedrooms, hotels, and other similar uses.
-This door is 1-3/4" thick, weighs 240 pounds at a standard size of 36" x 80", and performs great in walls up to STC 55.
+Most often used in offices, vocal booths, and other similar areas where privacy is of greater concern.
+This sound dampening door is 1-3/4" thick, weighs 240 pounds at a standard size of 36" x 80", and performs great in walls up to STC 55.